Interested in learning about the night sky?

-A star party, or star-gazing event, is a very dark, nighttime gathering to view the cosmos through telescopes and binoculars.
-This is a fundamental activity for astronomy clubs.
+The Star Parties are star gazing events we hold once a month when the moon is new (or close to it) so we can see as much of the sky as we can.
+They are very dark nighttime gathering to view the cosmos through telescopes and binoculars.
 For some people this is one of their high points each month!

-The CCAS hosts a free, public star party once a month on a Saturday, weather-permitting.
+These events are free and open to the public, and also weather-permitting.
 Weather and event status updates are posted HERE.
-Beware that sometimes event updates are not posted on the CCAS website at the last minute, so bottom-line: you must understand that driving for a star party can be iffy weather-wise.
+(Beware that sometimes event updates are not posted on the CCAS website at the last minute, so bottom-line: you must understand that driving for a star party can be iffy weather-wise.)

 It is a very friendly atmosphere.
 The astronomers who participate with their telescopes are always happy to share their passion for astronomy with each other and with anyone who decides to join them for the evening.
 The public is welcome to attend, learning a little something about telescopes and the skies and hopefully developing an excitement about astronomy.